 - Toggle On the Hide field option.

 Now as the notify date field has been set as hidden, users will not be able to see it when they are filling up the form.
-We will now use conditions to set the notify date as the day before the check-in date.
+Now use conditions to set the notify date as the day before the check-in date.
 To set up conditions:

 - On your form builder screen, click Settings at the top.